chaubold/dpct/README.md

 # Dynamic Programming Cell Tracking (DPCT)

+> *Note:* This repository is no longer maintained, find the maintained version: here https://github.com/ilastik/dpct/

 by Carsten Haubold, 2016

 This is a stand-alone tool for running tracking of divisible objects using a modified successive shortest paths solver.